kklein/kklein.github.io/content/posts/2023-04-23-100_dollars_worth.md

 ![image](/imgs/savings/break.png)

-We notice that the duration of time we can take off increases with the point in time.
-This could of course be an artifact of our specific constants, $\rho_i$, $\rho_s$, $s$ and so forth.
-Yet, this isn't the case.
+We notice that the duration of time we can take off increases with the delay with which the time off is taken.

-TODO: Actually argue.

 ## A tl;dr for those who did r, a.k.a 'the summary'

-First, we learned how much we many savings we generate after a given amount of years.
+First, we learned how much savings we generate after a given amount of years.
 In order to do so, we relied on a couple of assumptions:
 * We currently save a certain amount of money, of which we invest all.
 * These investments compound with a fixed annual net return on investment ratio.